Maharshi-Pandya/cudacodes/softmax/README.md

 The output from this kernel looks like:

 ```
->> GPU allocation time: 10.581920 ms
+>> GPU allocation time: 10.464928 ms
->> Host to device transfer time: 27.374529 ms
+>> Host to device transfer time: 22.674080 ms
->> Kernel execution time: 0.169568 ms
+>> Kernel execution time: 6.612160 ms
->> Device to host transfer time: 43.043007 ms
+>> Device to host transfer time: 41.318016 ms
 ```

-Right away we see that this kernel which uses shared memory and reductions is whopping **99.81% (521.66 times) faster than the previous kernel** and it is already around **97.65% (42.6 times) faster than PyTorch's implementation**!
+Right away we see that this kernel which uses shared memory and reductions is already around **8.33% (1.09 times) faster than PyTorch's implementation**.

 Can we improve this even more?
 Let's see.